Your donations help keep students in the door and in their practice.

-We’ve given TWO grants to comics creators, Jess Ruliffsson and Julia Gfrörer, with plans for six more.
+We’ve given SIX grants to comics creators, Jess Ruliffsson and Julia Gfrörer, with plans for many more.

 We earned grants from a local community organization to furnish SAW and from the City of Gainesville to support a local fan convention.